Core Web Vitals are Google's key metrics for measuring user experience, and they play a crucial role in how your website ranks in search results.

 Cumulative Layout Shift (CLS) – measures how much the layout shifts unexpectedly while loading.
 Good: less than 0.1

-Why do Core Web Vitals matter for SEO?
+Why do they matter for SEO?

 These metrics affect how users perceive your site.
 If your site is slow or jumps around as it loads, users will bounce, and Google will notice.